siberianfox/tinygwiki/JSON-Details.md

 	{"fv":2.0} | {"r":{"fv":0.950},"f":[1,0,19,2131]}<nl> | Whilst you may want a version 2.0 to magically appear the firmware remains at version 0.95 :(

-Responses can be up to 256 characters long but we try to keep them shorter in the interest of communications overhead.<br>

-The entire JSON object is terminated by CR, LF or CR/LF depending on the board configuration settings ($ec, $el)<br>

 'bd'&nbsp;'''{returned body object}''' This is a JSON object that is one of: